 Download an illustrated booklet, including descriptive text and a list of works on display that accompanied this exhibition.

-Victorian Idyll celebrated the gift of works that was made to the Center from the collection of the late Lee MacCormick Edwards, a noted scholar of Victorian art and the author of the major scholarly treatment of Herkomer.
-Generously supported by the Dr. Lee MacCormick Edwards Charitable Foundation, the exhibition was curated by Scott Wilcox, Deputy Director for Collections at the Center.
+Victorian Idyll celebrates the gift of works that was made to the Center from the collection of the late Lee MacCormick Edwards, a noted scholar of Victorian art and the author of the major scholarly treatment of Herkomer.
+Generously supported by the Dr. Lee MacCormick Edwards Charitable Foundation, the exhibition is curated by Scott Wilcox, Deputy Director for Collections at the Center.